-In order to assist in the understanding of the consolidated financial statements, the principal accounting policies adopted by Council in the preparation of these statements are set out below.
+The principal accounting policies adopted by Council in the preparation of these consolidated financial statements are set out below in order to assist in its general understanding.

 Under Australian Accounting Standards (AASBs), accounting policies are defined as those specific principles, bases, conventions, rules and practices applied by a reporting entity (in this case Council) in preparing and presenting its financial statements.